Kramer (musician): Bongwater

 In the early 1980s Kramer met Ann Magnuson, New York City performance artist, when he ran the sound for a band she was in, Pulsallama, during their frequent performances at Club 57.
 After Pulsallama disbanded in 1984, the two began to collaborate, and in 1986 they formed Bongwater.
 Together they released five LPs, including Double Bummer, and culminating with their 1991 swansong, The Big Sell-Out.
-In 1991 they began a romantic relationship while Kramer was separated from his estranged wife, who was at that point three months pregnant with their daughter.
+In 1991 they began a romantic relationship while Kramer was separated from his estranged wife.
 After several months, Kramer decided to end the romantic relationship and reconcile with his wife, and the end of the relationship also spelled the end of the band.
 Several months later, Magnuson sued Kramer for $4.5 million for breach of contract, among other charges, and Kramer responded with a counter-suit.
 The subsequent legal battle resulted in the financial crippling of the Shimmy-Disc label, which never recovered.
 The lawsuits were eventually settled out of court in 1997 for undisclosed terms.

 Association with Penn & Teller

 A pivotal moment in Kramer's early career came when Jad Fair of Half Japanese introduced him to Penn & Teller.
 Kramer soon found himself working eight shows per week as Sound Consultant on Penn & Teller's 1987 Broadway show, and composing the music for their Cruel Tricks for Dear Friends special.
-In 1992, Kramer formed the band the Captain Howdy with Penn Jillette, and together with guest artists Debbie Harry (of Blondie) and Billy West, they made two highly eclectic CDs together, both released on Shimmy-Disc.
+In 1992, Kramer formed the band the Captain Howdy with Penn Jillette, and together with guest artists Debbie Harry (of Blondie) and Billy West, they made two albums together, both released on Shimmy-Disc.
 Following Penn's permanent relocation to Las Vegas in 1997, the group disbanded.